The 3 Universal Laws of Holon/Partons

 In a diagrammatical form, a holon/parton can be represented as so:

-More specific definitional detail on holons (and, thus: holon/partons) [which is part of: Systems Theory]
+Now for some more specific definitional detail on holons (and, thus: holon/partons) [which, is a crucial part of: Systems Theory]

 In The Ghost in the Machine (Koestler 1967), Koestler coined the term holon: